WojciechMatuszewski/programming-notes/web/react/epic-web-dev.md

         - One has to have it set up so that tests do not trigger this behavior.

         - Note that the value of this "time" field is encrypted.
 This is yet another layer of protection against tampering with that field.

+- The **protection against CSRF boils down to generating a special token you send to the frontend and include in the forms**.

+  - The idea is that this token is unique on **per user-session basis**.
+An attacker cannot possibly craft a request with this token as it is always unique.

+    - **If you do not specify the `expires` when creating the cookie, the browser will make this cookie a _session cookie_**.
+This means it will expire as soon as user session ends.

+  - You might think that CORS would be enough to protect against CSRF.
+That is not the case, as some requests are so-called _simple request_ that do not require the preflight requests.
+As such, even if you have very narrow CORS headers, an attacker might still be able to send a request to your backend from different domain.